+The E&M card must be connected to an E&M interface on the PBX.
 Unlike a POTs line, E&M does not have a DC offset on the talk path.
-The talk path is on a set of wires that are separate from the 48 VDC signaling lead wires.
+The talk path is on a set of wires that are separate from the -48 VDC signaling lead wires.
 The voice signal is modulated onto the tip and ring when operating in a 2-wire full duplex configuration.
-In the 4-wire configuration, the voice is transmitted onto the T R pair and received on the T1, R1 pair.

-The signaling (on hook, off hook) is still done with 48 VDC but it rides on the E & M leads.
-The PBX is a "M lead originate" device and the ADTRAN E&M card is an "E lead originate" device.
-When the PBX wants to place a call, it raises the M lead.
-The PBX does this by applying 48 VDC to the M lead.
-Our E&M card sees 48 VDC and converts that 48 VDC into signal bits.
-The remote FXS card sees the bits coming from the other side and converts the signal back to analog loop start and rings the phone.
-When the phone goes off hook, the FXS card sends signal bits back to the E&M card.
-The ADTRAN E&M card at site A converts the bits back into an analog state by grounding the E lead.
+In the 4-wire configuration, the voice is transmitted onto the T/R pair and received on the T1/R1 pair.
+The signaling (on hook, off hook) is still done with 48 VDC but it rides on the E&M leads.
+The PBX is an "M lead originate" device and the ADTRAN E&M card is an "E lead originate" device.
+When PBX A wants to place a call, it raises the M lead.
+The PBX does this by applying -48 VDC to the M lead.
+Our E&M card sees -48 VDC and converts that -48 VDC into signal bits.
+The remote E&M card sees the bits coming from the other side and converts the signal back to analog by grounding the E lead.
+This causes current to flow from the PBX to the ADTRAN E&M card on the E lead.
+When PBX B sees that the E lead has gone high, it knows a call is coming in and rings the appropriate phone.
+When the ringing phone goes off hook, PBX B then signals PBX A by applying -48 VDC to the M lead.
+Our E&M card sees that the M lead now has voltage and transmits signal bits back to PBX A. The ADTRAN E&M card at site A converts the bits back into an analog state by grounding the E lead.
 Now current is flowing from PBX A into the ADTRAN E&M card A. The originating PBX A has now seen the E lead return high and the connection is complete.